openSUSE/news-o-o/_posts/2008-02-08-people-of-opensuse-jake-rogers-2.markdown

 #### Please introduce yourself!

-To plagiarize my own site; â€œI am just a guy with a passion for the outdoors, photography, technology, and in general, shiny things with blinking lights.â€ My greatest passion has to be mountain biking, however there are many sources of adrenaline I have yet to explore, so that is subject to change.
+To plagiarize my own site; “I am just a guy with a passion for the outdoors, photography, technology, and in general, shiny things with blinking lights.”
+My greatest passion has to be mountain biking, however there are many sources of adrenaline I have yet to explore, so that is subject to change.

 I JUST (Feb 5) turned 27, which I am less than stoked about.
 I am currently located in the foothills of North Carolina, USA, where I work as a web developer and I.T. specialist.
 I want very badly to travel the world, but do not have the means just yet.
 Pets?
 Sure, I love pets.... until they attack!